Send logs to Splunk

 -

 Select the appropriate log Source type.
-See the examples in [configure-nxlog-to-collect-and-process-logs] for more information.
+See the examples in Configure NXLog Agent to collect and process logs for more information.

 -